fjosimovski/importer/README.md

 ##### 2. Setup the application

-The following command will setup the database:
+The following command will setup the database and run rake for the first import:

 ```bash
 bin/setup
 ```

-##### 3. Start the API application
+##### 3. Start the application

-This will start the crontab importer, start the redis server, sidekiq and rails server with URL http://localhost:3000
+This will start the whenever crontab, start the redis server, sidekiq and rails server with URL http://localhost:3000

 ```bash
 bin/dev